JustGoodOldHaroldHere/PlexConfiguration/NginxAndCertbot.md

 Follow the instructions on the screen

-Configuring nginx

-So for Nginx again there are a million ways to do so and it all depends on your requirements.
+So for configuring Nginx again there are a million ways to do so and it all depends on your requirements.
 I have uploaded my Nginx config [here](/etc/nginx/)

 You can also install Nginx amplify which allows you to have some nice look statistics and monitoring for your webserver. you will need to sign up [here](https://amplify.nginx.com/login) and it will provide instructions upon login.
 Again my nginx config is already setup with this